-This is a very common cause of hair loss, but one which may be preventable with Vitamin D supplementation.
+This is a very common cause of hair problems, but one which may be preventable with Vitamin D supplementation.

 Telogen effluvium can be caused by a triggering event, or it can be chronic.
 Either way, the condition can cause brittle, thinning hair and may also lead to the dislodging of hair from the follicle.

-One example of choline’s use in the treatment of hair loss is seen in a 2007 study by Wickett et al.
+One example of choline’s use in the treatment of alopecia is seen in a 2007 study by Wickett et al.

 Forty-eight women, all of which had fine hair, participated in this study.
 They were treated for nine months with either a 10mg/day dose of choline-stabilized orthosilicic acid or a placebo.